 Chase Slate includes a program that’s meant to help cardholders analyze and pay down their debt.
 The program is called “Blueprint,” and it allows cardholders to pick which purchases to pay off first.
 With Blueprint, customers have the option of designing their own plan:

 - Full Pay.
 Avoid paying interest by paying off full categories of your choice.
 Chase will separate all of your purchases into different categories.

 - Split.
 Inform Chase how much you want to pay and to what purchases you would like it applied.

 - Finish It.
 Set up a goal and a timeline and Chase will calculate your monthly payment schedule for you.

 - Track It.
 Check out your spending trends and see where you stand with any goals you’ve set up.

-It seems like a lot of work, and most people will probably prefer to just send a payment into a credit card and have it apply to the highest APR balance regardless of what the original purchase was.
+It seems like a lot of work, and most people will probably prefer to just send a payment in to their credit card company and have it apply to the highest APR balance regardless of what the original purchase was.
 Psychologically, however, there is value in understanding exactly when a particular purchase has been paid off.
 That theory has been used to great effect by Dave Ramsey with the Debt Snowball, and this is sort of a similar application.

-Another feature worth mentioning is Slate from Chase offers Patented Fraud Protection and zero liability on unauthorized purchases.
-Other than that that’s about all there is to the Slate from Chase card.
+Another feature worth mentioning is Chase Slate offers Patented Fraud Protection and zero liability on unauthorized purchases.
+Other than that, that’s about all there is to the Slate from Chase card.
 For consumers looking for a great introductory rate with features to help you keep your debt in check, this card fits the bill.
-Remember to keep in mind that the best offer is given to excellent credit applicants.
-If you want more information or if you are interested in applying Visit the Slate from Chase secure application page.
+Remember to keep in mind that the best offer is given to excellent-credit applicants.